-First, mentors have other things in their plate, thus, the time they spare for mentoring must be well spent.
-A mentee may have a great potential, but if not willing to be mentored.
+First, mentors have other things on their plate, thus, the time they spare for mentoring must be well spent.
+A mentee may have great potential but is not willing to be mentored.
 It’s pointless.

-Second, choose those who have mature disposition.
+Second, choose those who have a mature disposition.
 The highest level of vertical relationship involves privilege communication.
-In this level, the mentee can have access to information that are not generally available to everyone.
+At this level, the mentee can have access to information that is not generally available to everyone.
 Likewise, the mentor’s humanity is exposed to the mentee, the exchanges of opinions or emotions between them, and choices of words might affect the outlook of the mentee.